 This concentration allows you to address the following Liberal Learning goals:

-The majority of graduates with an Sc.B. or A.B. in Environmental Studies are now active in environmental professions or are furthering their studies of environmental fields.
+The majority of graduates with an Sc.B. or A.B. in Environmental Studies and Sciences are now active in environmental professions or are furthering their studies of environmental fields.
 Many have pursued graduate degrees in law, public policy, business administration, education, and public health, as well as doctoral degrees in fields ranging from economics to oceanography and pathology.
-Visit the Environmental Studies website for more information.
+Visit the website for more information.